JudasDie/SOTS/CSTrack/lib/tutorial/CSTrack/cstrack.md

 # CSTrack tutorial

-We assume the root path is $SOTS, e.g. `/home/chaoliang/SOTS`
+We assume the root path is $CSTrack

 ## Set up environment